 - OIG/DOJ investigations (the federal Office of the Inspector General and/or the Department of Justice may investigate and audit medical files and records for suspected criminal acts and omissions with regard to, for example, improper billing or referral arrangements).

 - Commercial Insurance Audits (Commercial insurers often audit medical practices by identifying specific patients for whom all medical and billing records are audited)

 In the case of a commercial insurance company’s audit, an insurer or its auditor will often require your medical practice to produce extensive patient billing and medical data.
-There are varying methodologies that an insurer may employ to analyze data from a medical practice, but typically the approach is similar to some government audits.
-The records are often scrutinized by “coders” who have purported expertise in this field; however, because they often make mistakes or may be incentivized to find problems in your billing records, proper business caution warrants meticulous care in responding to the audit and advocating to the insurance company in support of your billing protocol and documentation.
+There are varying methodologies that an insurer may employ to analyze data from medical practice, but typically the approach is similar to some government audits.
+The records are often scrutinized by “coders” who have purported expertise in this field; however, because they often make mistakes or may be incentivized to find problems in your billing records, proper business caution warrants meticulous care in responding to the audit and advocating the insurance company in support of your billing protocol and documentation.
 The auditor is looking for various compliance problems, such as, for example, absence of medical necessity, duplicate billing, inadequate or improper documentation/incorrect coding.
-From a random sampling the auditor will use an extrapolation method to deduce the scope of some alleged error(s) in your medical billing and record keeping.
+From a random sampling, the auditor will use an extrapolation method to reduce the scope of some alleged error(s) in your medical billing and record keeping.

 While a comprehensive approach to properly handling any medical audit involves many details, critical basic steps include: